Snigdhapatra1894/Hello-world/README.md

 # Hello-world

-Exploring things here
-hi, snigdha here . i like c++ and javascript .
+Hi, Snigdha here .
+I like c++ and javascript .